- How can I use WindStax?

 - - Yes, an array of WindStax would make a nice wind farm under certain conditions.

 - - Today’s traditional wind farms consume approximately 10 acres of land per megawatt and come with a host of challenges for developers.
 Dozens of large WindStax can fit within that same footprint avoiding many of those challenges.

 - - In fact, recent research shows that vertical axis wind turbines placed together in a close array can yield ten times the energy as when more widely spaced.
 Sandia Lab researchers think the VAWT design can be scaled to 10 megawatts more easily than traditional horizontal axis turbines.

-- - WindStax are great for microgrids.
+- - WindStax are great for community-wide microgrids.
 Microgrids are modern, small-scale versions of the centralized electricity system.
 Think of a subdivision or multi-tenant building.
-Talk to one of our experts about microgrids.
+Talk to one of our experts about community microgrids.

 4. How much power does WindStax generate?

 - - WindStax produces and begins to store electricity at very low wind speeds.
 As the wind increases, the amount of electricity generated increases.
 Just like all wind turbines, factors like elevation above sea level, temperature, wind density, and barometric pressure effect power output.